DrAnonymousNet/Nginx-Configurations/README.md

 }
 ```
 With this configuration:
-The first server will process 4 times the requests than that will be processed by the third server and 2 times requests that will be processed by the second server.
+The first server will process 4 times the requests that will be processed by the third server and 2 times the requests that will be processed by the second server.
 The second server will process 2 times the request that will be processed by the third server